Mymyilmaz/idmanagement.gov/_playbooks/playbook-sso.md

 {% include alert-error.html heading="Cyberattacks" content="Targeted cyberattacks may pose a heightened risk to your agency’s IT assets, such as enterprise directories, identity stores, and Enterprise SSO servers.
 Your SSO should be managed and monitored as part of your agency’s cybersecurity program and in coordination with the DHS CDM initiative." %}

 {% include alert-error.html heading="Application Security Responsibilities" content="A holistic approach is needed to mitigate threats against Federated SSO solutions, to include security controls by relying on party applications.
-If an assertion is directly requested by the application, inclusion of a nonce in that request and establishing an assertion expiration via a trust agreement can mitigate several potential injection and replay threats.." %}
+If an assertion is directly requested by the application, inclusion of a nonce in that request and establishing an assertion expiration via a trust agreement can mitigate several potential injection and replay threats." %}

 {% include alert-info.html heading="User Credential Fatigue" content="Users who are trained to enter their credentials without thinking can unintentionally supply them to a malicious credential prompt.
 Don’t ask users to provide their credentials if the security posture of their sessions has not changed." %}